PaulMick/ENGR-10301H/README.md

 python generate_settings.py
 ```

+Tip: To help check for errors in the creation of a settings file, view a 3D model of your marker setup with `python visualize_settings.py settings_name`.

 ## Camera Calibration

 If the camera has not been calibrated, enter "`y`" when asked whether to calibrate camera.